ycm-core/YouCompleteMe/README.md

     You will need to have `cmake` installed in order to generate the required makefiles.
-Linux users can install cmake with their package manager (`sudo apt-get install cmake` for Ubuntu) whereas other users can [download and install][cmake-download] cmake from its project site.
-Mac users can also get it through [Homebrew][brew] with `brew install cmake`.
+Linux users can install cmake with their package manager (`sudo apt-get install cmake` for Ubuntu) whereas other users can [download and install][cmake-download] cmake from its project site. macOS users can also get it through [Homebrew][brew] with `brew install cmake`.

     On a Unix OS, you need to make sure you have Python headers installed.
 On a Debian-like Linux distro, this would be `sudo apt-get install python-dev python3-dev`.
-On Mac they should already be present.
+On macOS they should already be present.

     On Windows, you need to download and install [Python 2 or Python 3][python-win-download].
 Pick the version corresponding to your Vim